Sean-fn/Sean-fn/README.md

 I've been immersing myself in the world of technology for the past couple of months.
 During this time, I worked with diverse types of projects like web programming, machine learning and many more exciting endeavors to come in the near future!

-I fell in love with backend development and machine learning programing, they allow me to dive into the world of coding and data.
-Backend development lets me build the foundation and functionality of websites and applications, while machine learning enables me to analyze data, make predictions, and solve complex problems.
-It's the perfect blend of technical expertise and problem-solving that fuels my passion for programming.

 ## 👨🏻‍💻 About me

 <br>